erikat21/LoL-First-Achievements-Project/README.md

 number of kills and deaths a team has is a good indication of if a team is winning or losing.
 Although more kills doesn't always mean a team will win it is more likely the team with more kills wins the match.
-Similarly more deaths doesn't always mean a team will lose but it is more likley that a team with a higeh rnumber of deaths will lose the match.
+Similarly more deaths doesn't always mean a team will lose but it is more likley that a team with a higher number of deaths will lose the match.
 The number of kills and deaths reflects how well a team does in fights which is crucial to gain advantages in the game.
 Therefore I thought adding these two features will provide valuable predictive power in my final model.